HTTP clients can send a number of headers to tell the server about copies of a

 representing the ETag for the resource, or

 Using this feature usefully is probably best explained with an example.
-Suppose you have this pair of models, representing a simple blog system:
+Suppose you have this pair of models, representing a small blog system:

 If the front page, displaying the latest blog entries, only changes when you